Lucky-786/Concurrency-with-go/Introduction To Concurrency/An introduction to concurrency.md

 people tend to confuse it with parallelism.
 Please remember that concurrency and parallelism are two separate concepts in computer science, so make sure that you don’t mix them up!

-What to expect from this course?
+## What to expect from this course?

-For the sake of this course, we’ll explore concurrency using Go.
+For the sake of this course, we’ll explore concurrency using **Go**.
 Go is syntactically similar to C and contains built-in commands and features that help in implementing concurrency with ease.
 It provides programmers with the abstraction of OS-level operations, such as multithreading so that we can invest more in thinking about concurrent designs rather than worrying about the underlying hardware.
 In this course, you’ll learn about core concurrency concepts in the first chapter while in the second chapter, you will discover how to implement these concepts using the Go language.
 After getting familiar with the basics, you’ll get to know about the different concurrency patterns in
 Go, which will prove to be very useful in sharpening your concurrent programming skills.
 Happy learning!

-svg viewer
 Let’s dive into understanding concurrency and differentiating between concurrency and parallelism in the next lesson.
 See you there!